Tyler-Oliveira/BankChan/README.md

 1. Upload this folder to a GitHub repository
 2. Import the repo on vercel.com
 3. Add these environment variables in Vercel project settings:
-   - `ANTHROPIC_API_KEY` = your Anthropic API key (sk-ant-...)
+   - `OPENAI_API_KEY` = your OpenAI API key (sk-...)
-   - `ELEVENLABS_API_KEY` = your ElevenLabs API key (sk_...)
+   - `REPLICATE_API_TOKEN` = your Replicate API token (r8_...)
 4. Deploy!

 ## How it works

-1. User types a prompt describing their anthem
+1. User enters a prompt about USDC-Chan
-2. Claude writes the lyrics + a music style description
-3. ElevenLabs turns it into a real audio file with vocals
+2. The AI generates a themed response, dialogue, or content
+3. Optional image/audio generation APIs create media assets
-4. The song plays directly on the page
+4. The final result is displayed directly on the page

+## Features

+- AI-generated USDC-Chan personality responses
+- Crypto meme and branding generation
+- Fast serverless deployment with Vercel
+- Customizable prompts and themes
+- Simple frontend + API architecture

+## Tech Stack

+- HTML / JavaScript
+- Vercel Serverless Functions
+- OpenAI API
+- Replicate API

+## License

+MIT